 - Heroic Sacrifice: Gives his life to drown Mosa in a lake along with himself.

-- World's Strongest Man: Is described as such.
-Seeing as he was able to grab a massive bear by its neck and throw it around, the term is well earned.
+- World's Strongest Man: Or World's Strongest Dog in this case, as he is described as such.
+Seeing as he was able to grab a massive bear by its neck and flip it over, the term is well earned.

 - Adaptation Distillation: He keeps having recurring appearances in the manga after Gin leaves with the pack.
 In the anime, he more or less disappears.

 - Back for the Finale: Arrives at the final battle once its nearing its end in Akakabuto arc.

 - Bratty Half-Pint: Usually towards Gohei and Hidetoshi.